 At times, it was hard to believe that those arguing and disrespectful people were giving thanks for the things they had sitting at the Thanksgiving table just a few hours prior.
 Was it a hypocrisy or the desire to save money blinded them?

 I guess, now that Black Friday has almost taken over Thanksgiving in the U.S., early buyers can finally forget about the shame of showing such duplicity.
 Most of the time, they forsake the grace and the Thanksgiving dinner as soon as they leave their houses anyway.

 Thanksgiving or Black Friday?

-As much as I’d like to use the word “dilemma” of having a pleasant Thanksgiving dinner with the family and friends or rushing to the retail stores in attempt to save at most a few hundred dollars, it’s all matter of choice.
-It’s up to each of us to keep Thanksgiving the way it’s been for the past 300 years or fall victim to Black Friday and let it replace one of the favorite holidays in the USA.
+As much as I’d like to use the word “dilemma” of having a pleasant Thanksgiving dinner with the family and friends or rushing to the retail stores in attempt to save at most a few hundred dollars, it’s all a matter of choice.
+It’s up to each of us to keep Thanksgiving the way it’s been for the past 300 years or fall victims to Black Friday and let it replace one of the favorite holidays in the USA.